kudobuilder/kudo/docs/faq.md

 ## What is a PlanExecution?

-This CRD captures the status of the execution of a Plan defined in a `OperatorVersion` on an `Instance`.
+This CRD captures the status of the execution of a Plan defined in an `OperatorVersion` on an `Instance`.
 The Plan status is solely determined based on the statuses of its child Phases, and the Phases in turn determine their statuses based on their Steps.

 ## What is a Parameter?